Two teens charged in theft of police chief’s gun, other crimes

-MEMPHIS, Tenn. — Two juveniles have been arrested and charged with stealing Memphis Police Chief CJ Davis’ gun.
+MEMPHIS, Tenn. — Two teenagers have been arrested and charged with stealing Memphis Police Chief CJ Davis’ gun.

-Both teens are 17 years old and are being charged with burglary to a motor vehicle, theft of property, attempted theft of property of a motor vehicle, theft of property of a handgun.
+Both teens are 17 years old and are being charged with two counts of burglary to a motor vehicle, attempted theft of property of a motor vehicle, theft of property of a handgun.

 One teen is also being charged with two counts of attempted second-degree murder.

-The gun was stolen from a vehicle at a Cordova store in January.
-The handgun was Chief Davis’ secondary duty weapon and in a lockbox.
+The gun was in a lockbox and stolen from a vehicle at a Cordova store in January.
+The handgun was Chief Davis’ secondary duty weapon.

 Chief Davis was a passenger of the vehicle.
 The car owner said he went inside a store and when he returned to his vehicle, he noticed a backpack and the chief’s lockbox and handgun stolen.